authzed/spicedb/README.md

 ### Verifiable Correctness

-The data used to calculate permissions have the most critical correctness requirements in the entirety a software system.
+The data used to calculate permissions have the most critical correctness requirements in the entirety of a software system.
 Despite that, developers continue to build their own ad-hoc solutions coupled to the internal code of each new project.
 By developing a SpiceDB schema, you can iterate far more quickly and exhaustively test designs before altering any application code.
 This becomes especially important as you introduce backwards-compatible changes to the schema and want to ensure that the system remains secure.